kenlowrie/smd/docs/section/setup-doc.md

 [sp]
 $ pip install -e .
 [terminal.wc_close]

-@html _="p2" _tag="p" class="note blue indent" style="margin-right:5em;margin-left:5em"
-@wrap divx,p2
+[bluenote.wc_open]
 HINT: If you later decide you want to install [smd.b] in developer mode, you can issue the above command to accomplish that.
 If it detects that [smd.b] is already installed on your system, it will uninstall it first, and then install it in developer mode.
-@parw
+[bluenote.wc_close]

 [wrap_h.section(t="###Installing with pipenv")]

 [ln_factory(nm="pipenv" hr="https://docs.python-guide.org/dev/virtualenvs/" t="pipenv")]
 @set _ns="link" _="pipenv" target="_blank"

+[question.wc_open]
-{:.note.red.indent}I think the Pipfile/Pipfile.lock belong in the root directory, like where they were before.
+I think the Pipfile/Pipfile.lock belong in the root directory, like where they were before.
 And then pipenv gets renamed to samples...
+[question.wc_close]

 **[pipenv]** is a much better way to setup a virtual environment for running SMD on a local machine.
 Doing so prevents installing site-packages in a global manner, the way **pip** does, thus isolating [smd.b] to a private environment for use, testing and/or evaluation.
 The Pipfile and Pipfile.lock files are provided in the **[encode_smd(t="[sys.root]/pipenv")]** directory, which is located at the root of your cloned repository.
 Simply navigate to that directory on your local machine and type: